kosta4310/nodejs2023Q2-service/README.md

 ## Logging

 On host is a folder `my_logs` that bind with container.
-There are all logs.
+All logs are split on two file types:

+- all logs except error logs(5XX)
+- error logs(5XX)

 Log levels:

 - 0 - UncaughtException,unhandledRejection, information about HTTP Exception 5XX